davidkpiano/react-redux-form/docs/api/actions.md

 ## `actions.setTouched(model)`
 Returns an action that, when handled by a [`formReducer`](./formReducer), changes the `.touched` state of the field model in the form to `true`.
 It simultaneously sets the `.untouched` state to `false`.

-The "touched" state indicates that this model has been interacted with.
+The "touched" state indicates that this model has been focused and then blurred.

 ### Arguments
 - `model`: (String) the model indicated as touched